2devs-team/reactter/packages/reactter_lint/README.md

 #### Good

-Fix: Use `Reactter.lazyState` for attaching a instance.
+Fix: Use `Reactter.lazyState` for attaching an instance.

 ```dart
 class AppController {